 FECA covers all members of the American Federation of Government Employees (AFGE).
-Federal jurors and volunteers with certain organizations such as the Peace Corps are also covered by FECA.
+FECA also covers federal jurors and volunteers with certain organizations such as the Peace Corps.
 Regular state workers' compensation typically covers contractors that provide services to the federal government.
-If you don’t know whether or not you are covered by FECA, we can provide that information to you.
+If you don’t know whether or not FECA covers you, we can provide that information to you.

 Disability Compensation for Federal Employees